saltastroops/salt-api-2021/docs/development.md

 !!! note
     In particular the pre-commit hook is _not_ effective, as it formats _all_ files, not just the committed ones.
 Also, it does not commit any reformatted code; so after the commit you may have new changes to commit...

+## Using SQLAlchemy

+### Model classes

+SQLAlchemy's automap functionality is used for generating classes for all the tables in the SDB.
+The following naming conventions are used within these classes:

+* The class name is the table name without underscores.
+For example, the table `Proposal_Code` is represented by the class `ProposalCode`.
+* The column names are mapped to their 'uncamelized' version.
+For example, a column `ProposalCode_Id` is represented by a property `proposal_code_id`.
+* The name of a collection relationship is the "uncamelized" and pluralized version of the name of the referred table.
+For example, a relationship described by a foreign key to the table `BlockVisit` is represented by a property `block_visits`.
+* The name of a scalar relationship is "uncamelized" version of the name of the referred table.
+For example, a relationship described by a foreign key to the table `ProposalStatus` is represented by a property `proposal_status`.

+The relevant classes are explicitly exported in the module `saltapi.repository.model`.
+In some cases, additional properties are defined within the classes, which serve as shortcuts.
+For example, the `Proposal` class exposes the proposal status as a `status` property.
+These properties are all defined in the `saltapi.repository.database` module.

 ## Unit tests